thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/README.md

 - Voting over 2, 4, 8, or 16 LMs

 The main output measure is accuracy and rotation error as a function of the number of LMs.

-### Figure 6: Rapid Inference with Model-Free and Model-Based Policies

-Note in our final paper, these results appear in the "Figure 5", before "Rapid Inference with Voting"

-Consists of 3 experiments:
-- `dist_agent_1lm_randrot_noise_nohyp` - No hypothesis-testing, and random-walk policy
-- `surf_agent_1lm_randrot_noise_nohyp` - Model-free policy to explore surface
-- `surf_agent_1lm_randrot_noise` - Default, i.e. model-free and model-based policies

-This means performance is evaluated with:
-- 77 objects
-- Sensor noise and 5 random rotations
-- No voting
-- Varying policies; the surface agent (i.e. with color etc) gets the same kind of sensory information as the distant agent, and so differs only in its model-free policy that encourages rapid exploration of the surface of the object.
-We can make it clear in the paper that there is nothing preventing the distant agent from also having model-free and model-based policies.

-The main output measure is accuracy and rotation error as a function of the policy used.

 ### Figure 7a: Rapid Learning